KB4EVER/Shaojing-Yuan.github.io/_pages/cv.md

   * Major in Computer Science and Technology
 * M.S. in School of Computer Science and Technology, Shandong University of Finance and Economics, 2019-2022 (Rank:2/19)
   * Major in Computer Software and Theory
+* M.S. in School of Computer Science and Technology, Shandong University of Finance and Economics, 2019-2022 (Rank:2/19)
+  * Major in Computer Software and Theory

 Publications
 ======